inducer/loopy/doc/index.rst

 using loopy:

 .. literalinclude:: ../examples/hello-loopy.py
+   :end-before: ENDEXAMPLE

+This example is included in the :mod:`loopy` distribution as :download:`examples/hello-loopy.py <../examples/hello-loopy.py>`.

-The following kernel is generated, compiled, and executed behind your back (and also printed at the end):
+When you run this script, the following kernel is generated, compiled, and executed:

 .. literalinclude:: ../examples/hello-loopy.cl
     :language: c

-This file is included in the :mod:`loopy` distribution as :file:`examples/hello-loopy.py`.
+(See the full example for how to print the generated code.)

 .. toctree::
     :maxdepth: 2